FarronF/limerick-council-meetings/meetings/2024/04/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st March 2024.md

 **property by other parties also.**

+13.Notice of Motion submitted by Councillor Donegan
+---
-13.Notice of Motion submitted by Councillor Donegan--- I will move at the next meeting of the Cappamore/Kilmallock Municipal District
+I will move at the next meeting of the Cappamore/Kilmallock Municipal District

 calling on Limerick City and County Council to complete a review of the footpaths,